guertinlab/meds5420/README.md

 # Evaluation of Course Experience

 Students will be given an opportunity to provide feedback on their course experience and instruction through a survey that will be available at the end of the course.
 Please complete the course survey.
-Courses are modified according to student feedback to provide a positive and effective learning experience.
+Courses are modified according to student feedback to provide a positive and effective learning experience.'''